 The video starts with the narrator saying, “This is Russia,” accompanied by a close-up shot of the coat of arms of “Ukrainian Soviet Socialist Republic” – yes, the one from when Ukraine was still part of the Soviet Union.

-The narration goes on to tick off a laundry list of things that living in Russia has to offer – cheap electricity, clean water, vodka, hospitality, etc. At the words “Beautiful Women,” the video shows an aerial shot of two girls running in a field followed immediately by a close-up of Angy Kreyda, a Ukrainian singer whose latest song “Vrazhe” (“The Enemy”) muses about Ukrainian witches cursing at Russian troops.
+The narration goes on to tick off a laundry list of things that living in Russia has to offer – cheap electricity, clean water, vodka, hospitality, etc. At the words “Beautiful Women,” the video shows an aerial shot of two girls running in a field followed immediately by a close-up of a Ukrainian model Sonya Kapitonova, who preformed for a video clip of the song "Vrazhe" by Angy Kreyda.
+“Vrazhe” (“The Enemy”) muses about Ukrainian witches cursing at Russian troops.

 At the words “Fertile Soil,” the video shows a field of yellow grain meeting a blue sky at the horizon – a reference to Ukraine’s national colors.
 Then, at the words “World Famous Literature,” the video shows pictures of Nikolay Gogol, a famed the 19th century Ukrainian-Russian writer, and Alexander Pushkin, the 19th century Russian poet of African descent.

 Based on those references, many Twitter users wondered if the video was a Ukrainian or Western spoof rather than Russian propaganda effort.
 However, Polygraph.info has confirmed that a pro-Russian Telegram channel called Signal took credit for producing the video.
 Signal first published it July 25 on YouTube with the hashtags “Russia,” “gas,” “sanctions” and linked to its 700,000-subscriber Telegram channel.
 Signal later described how the embassy posts boosted views.